Explainer: Rising U.S. inflation and what it means for markets

 WHAT SPARKED THE RECENT INFLATION WORRY?

 The government's monthly employment report for January, released on Feb.
-2, showed wages posted their largest annual gain in over 8-1/2 years, suggesting the economy was moving closer to full employment and inflation was on the horizon.
+2, showed wages posted their largest annual gain in more than 8-1/2 years, suggesting the economy was moving closer to full employment and inflation was on the horizon.

+If the economy continues to gain momentum, inflation is likely to rise further toward the Fed's 2 percent target.

-Markets are currently pricing in an 87.5 percent chance of a quarter-point hike at the central bank's next policy meeting, in March.
+Markets are pricing in an 87.5 percent chance of a quarter-point increase at the U.S. central bank's next policy meeting in March.
 The Fed has forecast three hikes this year, after raising rates three times in 2017.

 HOW HAS INFLATION AFFECTED MARKETS?

 Many analysts believe the stock market was overdue for a pullback because valuations, as measured against corporate earnings, have been rich by historic standards, and that the employment data showed economic fundamentals underpinning stocks are strong.
-In addition, inflation has yet to rise to concerning levels, and as long as the pace remains modest, stocks have room to climb.
+Inflation has yet to rise to concerning levels, and as long as the pace remains modest, stocks have room to climb.

-Healthy economic growth, along with U.S. deficit spending and the move by global central banks to lift interest rates from ultra-low levels, has driven U.S. bond yields to a four-year high.
-Rising yields could dent the attractiveness of high-dividend-paying stocks to investors and trigger increased borrowing costs for U.S. companies and households, which could crimp economic growth.
+Healthy economic growth, along with U.S. deficit spending and moves by central banks around the world to lift interest rates from ultra-low levels, has driven U.S. bond yields to a four-year high.
+Rising yields could dent the attractiveness of high dividend-paying stocks to investors and trigger increased borrowing costs for U.S. companies and households, which could crimp economic growth.

+The initial reaction to the CPI data on Wednesday was sharp, with S&P 500 e-mini futures <ESc1> falling to a session low of 2,627 while yields on the benchmark U.S. 10-year note <US10YT=RR> rose as high as 2.891 percent.
+The dollar initially spiked higher against a basket of major currencies <.DXY> before weakening.

+However, stocks recovered and turned positive shortly after the opening bell and yields on the 10-year note eased.

 A strengthening currency would normally go hand-in-hand with an improving economy, yet the U.S. dollar is near four-year lows even after a recent uptick.
 Some of the weakness has been attributed to anticipation of scaling back in stimulus measures by central banks other than the Fed.